A safe and healthy workplace

 - Use tools, equipment, personal protective equipment, and other resources following proper safety procedures.

-- Make yourself aware of the resources offered by The City to support health concerns (e.g. the Employee & Family Assistance Program (EFAP).
+- Make yourself aware of the resources offered by The City to support health concerns (e.g., the Healthy Workplace team in Human Resources and the Employee & Family Assistance Program (EFAP)).

-- Promote a work environment that is psychologically and physically healthy, safe and free from violence and harassment.
+- Foster a work environment that is psychologically and physically healthy, safe, and free from violence and harassment.

-- Support co-workers returning from medical leave in their transition back to work.
+- Support co-workers returning from a leave of absence in their transition back to work.

 - Complete and maintain safety training related to your specific work activities.